andreatagarelli/ML_GNN/README.md

 ```

-For the list of all hyper-parameters see the utils/params.py script, please.
+For the list of all hyper-parameters, see the utils/params.py script.

 ## Requirements